Songonge/Power-BI-Projects/Spotify Songs Analysis 2023/Spotify_Songs_Analysis.md

 5. Investigating how songs perform across different streaming services.

 ## Data Description
 This dataset consists of information such as track name, artist name, release date, Spotify playlists and charts, streaming statistics, Apple Music presence, Deezer presence, Shazam charts, and various audio features.
-The dataset contains 24 columns and 953 rows described as follows:
+The dataset contains 24 columns and 953 rows, described as follows:
 *	*Track Name*: Name of the song
 *	*Artist Name*: Name of the artist who sang the song
 *	*Artist Count*: Number of artists contributing to the song